pilkch/ansible-home/README.md

 Ansible roles for deploying my home computers and servers.

+## Initial State

+Generally these playbooks require that the target physical or virtual machine has:
+1. Fedora or Fedora Server installed
+2. Has a user for ansible to use
+3. The user is in the wheel group
+4. IP address has been set up
+5. openssh has been enabled and allowed through the firewall
+5. SSH keys have been set up for the ansible controller to SSH to the host

 ## Setup for Git Developer Roles

 1. Set your git email and user name in inventories/group_vars/developer.yml